gbif/hp-beaty-biodiversity-museum/en/home.md

   Verbatim Scientific Name: Use a text search specifically on scientific name.
 No suggestions will appear, and you may use * and ? wildcards. <strong>Verbatim scientific name is what is used in the search box above.</strong>
   </li>
   <li>
   Text search: Search across all fields.
-Wildcards (* and ?) are supported.
+Wildcards are <i>not</i> supported.
 Words are searched independently, so Bob Smith will return all records that have either Bob or Smith.
 Because this filter works across all fields, results may be broader than expected.
   </li>
   </ol>
   <p>Interested in more search filters?
 Click <a href="https://beatybiodiversitymuseum.github.io/data-documentation/reference/filter-terms">here</a> for a full list of all filter options and what they do.</p>